kuressaareametikool/portfolio/README.md

 ### Installation

 It's assumed you have NodeJS installed.
-Then run
+If you have set up the directories as shown above, run

-	node generate-index.js > public/index.json
+	node generate-index.js

 Now you can point your browser to the /public directory in the (local) web server.

-### Todo

-* Do not stdout, write proper .json file on generate
-* info.txt in project root and authors directories
-* CSS cleanup
-* image resizing script